 The whole sword has been plated, whether during service, or due to a regimental pattern I am unsure, but the "silver" appearance is very attractive.
 The steel scabbard has been wrapped in leather, in the manner of those associated with overseas service to India.
-Some of this leather is now coming away, and would benefit from a feed and polish.
+Some of this leather is now coming away, with some loss to the central section, and would benefit from a feed and polish.

 All the blade etching is bright and very clear (unlike some later plated swords) which is another indicator that it may have been produced this way originally.

 The blade carried the crest and motto of the Manchester Regiment "From Acorns Strong Oaks" to the right hand side.
 One the left is "First Manchester Rifles" "6th Lancs" and some officers initials, which will aid in tracing the original owner.

 I see them as either W.T.B.C or W.T.W.B.C (The last letter could easily be a C,O or even a G though) A look through appropriate lists would soon narrow the suspect down.

 Blade by Firmin and Sons, Strand.